vekatze/neut/book/src/how-to-execute-types.md

 }
 ```

 The point is that _the type information in a value is loaded at runtime and used to copy/discard values_.
-This utilization of types is the main point of dependent types in Neut.
-When you hear that a programming language has dependent types, I believe that you would expect something like safe array indexing or theorem proving.
-In Neut, however, the focus of dependent types is on resource management (and the consistency (in a non-technical sense) they provide).
+This utilization of types is the main point of first-class types in Neut.

 ## Advanced: Function Types